Here's Why the Gold and Silver Futures Market Is Like a Rigged Casino...

 Gold and silver are considered precious metals because they are scarce and beautiful.
 But those features are barely a factor in setting the COMEX “spot” price.
 In that market, and other futures exchanges, derivatives are traded instead.
 They neither glisten nor shine and their supply is virtually unlimited.
 Quite simply, that’s a problem.

 But it gets worse.
-As said above, if you bet on the price of gold by either buying or selling a futures contract, the bookie might just be a bullion banker.
+As said above, if you bet on gold future prices by either buying or selling a futures contract (checking out gold futures charts), the bookie might just be a bullion banker.
 He’s now betting against you with an institutional advantage; he completely controls the supply of your contract.

 It’s remarkable so many traders are still willing to gamble despite all of the recent evidence that the fix is in.
 Open interest in silver futures just hit a new all-time record, and gold is not far behind.
 This despite a barrage of news about bankers rigging markets and cheating clients.